 Our Christ-like role models know your children and love them for who they are, not who they are told to be.
 This mirrors how they are known by the Lord, whom they can see through the organic sharing of the Word we do in all of our programs and Lifelines.
 Whether in their cabins, in their activities, or even after a long evening tribal game, your child will feel at home and truly known in every aspect.

-As a reflection of the Lord’s generosity, we desire to gift our first time campers by paying for 50% of their camp tuition.Sign Up Now
+As a reflection of the Lord’s generosity, we desire to pay 50% of each new camper’s tuition.Sign Up Now

 It is our desire to see each camper learn new skills and leave with a new hobby that they can enjoy for a lifetime.
 The merit system allows campers to strive towards clearly stated goals in each of their skill classes.
 While this is optional, campers who choose to participate can ‘level up’ when they meet these goals.
 Each level becomes more challenging than the previous and multiple summers will be needed to master each skill.
 Once levels are achieved in multiple classes, campers earn ranks.